The importance of texture and materials

 A singular colour themed room with distressed wooden floors, shaggy rugs and smooth, sleek furniture will be left looking anything but flat!

 When it comes to selecting a texture for your home, practicality is a must.
 Will your material sit in direct sunlight?
 Then avoid a material that is prone to fading and discolouration such as leather and silk and instead, opt for materials such as linen.
 For households with pets or young children steer clear of delicate and easily stained fabrics and choose durable materials such as wool or leather.
 Whilst a long pile, shaggy rug may exude cosiness and warmth, it’s best to avoid long fibred rugs in high traffic areas as they can be a potential trip hazard.
-The best alternative would be a paper rug - we love the Hay Paper Carpet for a minimalistic splash of colour.
+The best alternative would be a jute rug - we love the Nanimarquina natural vegetal rug for its minimal versatility.

 Material choice should undoubtedly be a priority when it comes to dressing your space.
 Rugs, for example, are heavily defined by the materials they are made from.
 Wool is a common choice and makes up a large proportion of our collection here at Nest.
 As a material, wool offers numerous advantages.
 It is a natural fibre that offers comfort and warmth, it is also hard wearing, fire resistant, dirt repellent and insulates sound.
-See below for more information about wool and some of our favourite woollen pieces!
+Alternatively, jute is an excellent choice for modern homes.
+The nanimarquina natural vegetal rug is an excellent choice for a low-key contemporary look.

 Texture and its play on light

-Want a cosy rustic feel to your space instead?
+Want a cosy, rustic feel to your space instead?
 Rough, absorbing textures provide a feeling of warmth in contrast to smooth, reflective surfaces.
-Fabrics such as linen and wool absorb light and the impact of their colour has a more subtle appearance.
+Fabrics such as linen and wool absorb light and the impact of their colour has a subtler appearance.
 Weathered wood and rough stone are ideal tactile textures for flooring and walls for building a sense of warmth and comfort.

 As a rule of thumb, use reflective materials when more light is needed and use darker, absorbent materials when the level of light within a space is too much, or to create a cosy feel.